sighupio/gatekeeper-policy-manager/README.md

 You'll need OPA Gatekeeper running in your cluster and at least some constraint templates and constraints defined to take advantage of this tool.

-ℹ You can easily deploy Gatekeeper to your cluster using the (also open source) [Fury Kubernetes OPA](https://github.com/sighupio/fury-kubernetes-opa) module.
+ℹ You can easily deploy Gatekeeper to your cluster using the (also open source) [Kubernetes Fury OPA](https://github.com/sighupio/fury-kubernetes-opa) module.

 ## Deploying GPM